hantsy/jakartaee8-starter-boilerplate/docs/doc.md

 # Kickstart a Jakarta EE 8 Application
 [Jakarta EE 8](https://jakarta.ee/) was released  at the first [Jakarta EE One](https://jakartaone.org/) online conference which was driven by Eclipse Foundation.

 Jakarta EE 8 is the first version released by Eclipse Foundation.
-Compared to the previous Java EE 8, the new Jakarta EE 8 neither introduced new specifications nor updated the existing ones , the main work was moving all specifications to  Eclipse foundation, and cleaning up the issue of the licenses.
-Now Jakarta EE is completely a community-driven  project, more info about Jakarta EE 8, please navigate the official [Jakarta EE website](https://jakarta.ee/).
+Compared to the previous Java EE 8, the new Jakarta EE 8 neither introduced new specifications nor updated the existing ones , the main work was moving all specifications and related projects to  Eclipse foundation, and cleaning up the issue of their licenses.

+Now Jakarta EE is a completely a community-driven  project, more info about Jakarta EE 8, please navigate the official [Jakarta EE website](https://jakarta.ee/).